Monkestation/monke-wiki/home.md

 > If you wish to teach new players, you must use our Discord voice channels and accept that admins may choose to listen in to prevent actual metagaming.
 {.is-info}

+Joining a round, then disconnecting shortly thereafter, be it at round start or otherwise, can be viewed as antag rolling.
+Antag rolling is held under this rule for purposes of enforcement.
+It should not have to be said, but it does need to be said.

 ## Rule 5: Streamer Rules